Indrakens/create-your-own-pizza/README.md

 * Manual deployment deploys the current state of a branch.
 * Click to deploy branch.
 * Now you can click on the open App button to view our application.
+## CREDITS
+* For having color and style for texts in the program installed simple-colors [PYPI]( https://pypi.org/project/simple-colors/).
+To install simple colors in the terminal you have to type pip install simple-colors and press enter.

+## RESOURCES
+* w3schools - used to reference Python structure
+* Youtube - use it every day while coding to help understand different outlooks in coding.